rweichler/lucy/README.md

 A remote LuaJIT console for iOS

-This can be used to debug tweaks that utilize Lua, and also can be used to explore SpringBoard if you have a rudimentary understanding of the Objective C runtime.

-Eventually, this will be used to explore SpringBoard with ease like [Cycript](http://cycript.org) (no Obj-C runtime knowledge necessary), and also make debugging tweaks a lot easier, thanks to the dynamicism of LuaJIT.
+This injects a LuaJIT interpreter into SpringBoard which can be controlled using the `lucy` command.

-Currently this is only being used to debug EqualizerEverywhere but eventually I plan on opening this up for more general use.
+As for practical usage, currently this is only being used to debug EqualizerEverywhere (since it heavily uses Lua).
+Eventually I plan on opening this up for more general use.

 # Building